Kesgrave Town Council

 The Kesgrave Town Guide provides a valuable reference for both new and established residents for everything that goes on in our town.
 It can be found at: kesgravetownguide.co.uk.
 There is also a paper version available from the Town Council Offices.

 Lawn Cemetery and Garden of Remembrance

 The lawn cemetery located at All Saints Church is a peaceful and attractive area.
-It was purchased by the Kesgrave Council in 1974 and is now effectively full up.
+It was purchased by the Kesgrave Council in 1974 and is now effectively full up apart from a scattering of ashes area.
 There are no spare plots.

 The lynch gate came from the entrance from All Saints Church.

 In 2010 a Scattering of Ashes Area was opened in the cemetery to make best use of the remaining land available.